 The elements in each block are also block diagonal matrices.
-As we assumed independence between different blocks of coefficients, the model discrepancy term in the functional space follows a GP assumption defined in Equation (\ref{eq:deltacov}).
+The model discrepancy term in the functional space follows a GP assumption defined in Equation (\ref{eq:deltacov}).
 All the prior assumptions discussed in the previous section remain unchanged.
 Thus the sampling likelihood in (\ref{eq:post-lik-sh}) and the posterior distribution in (\ref{eq:post-dis-sh}) still hold in this case.
-Overall, we decompose the model outputs into a basis via the coefficients $c^M$, and estimate the SPDE parameters $\{ \kappa^M, \tau^M \}$ in the latent field through a regression onto these basis functions.
-We are essentially fitting a GP model with $c^M$ for the regression mean structure and $\{ \kappa^M, \tau^M \} $ for the parameters of Mat\'{e}rn covariance function (with $\nu$ fixed in connection with SPDE model).
+Overall, we decompose the model outputs into a basis via the coefficients $\{c^M\}$, and estimate the SPDE parameters $\{ \kappa^M, \tau^M \}$ in the latent field through a regression onto these basis functions.
+We are essentially fitting a GP model with $\{c^M\}$ for the regression mean structure and $\{ \kappa^M, \tau^M \} $ for the parameters of Mat\'{e}rn covariance function.